Another Day (Whigfield song): Music video

 The accompanying music video for "Another Day" can be seen as a continuation of the video for "Saturday Night".
 In the beginning, Whigfield arrives at a restaurant where she is supposed to meet someone.
 The person never shows up and Whigfield are sitting all by herself, singing.
 A couple sitting next to her have an argument and the woman throws the contents of the glass in the man's face.
 Next, some scenes show Whigfield waiting for someone in a theater, while other scenes show her sitting in the stairs while people come and go.
 In the end, she drives by taxi to the hotel where she lives and packs her things.
 The picture of the man she kissed in the front of the mirror in the video of "Saturday Night" is placed on the bedside table in her room.
 Whigfield lets the picture fall to the floor and leaves the hotel room.
-The video was later published on YouTube in March 2013, and had generated more than 3.6 million views as of November 2022.
+The video was later made available on YouTube by Energy TV in 2013, and had generated almost five million views as of May 2025.